Brandon-Rozek/website/content/research/clusteranalysis/notes/lec12.md

+---
-# Introduction to Density Based Clustering
+title: Introduction to Density Based Clustering
+showthedate: false
+math: true
+---

 In density-based clustering, clusters are defined as areas of higher density than the remainder of the data sets.
 Objects in more sparse areas are considered to be outliers or border points.
 This helps discover clusters of arbitrary shape.